Sam Groth: 2014

-In 2014, Groth was awarded a wild card into the main draw at the Brisbane International, where he made the quarter-finals.
-This is his first ATP World Tour quarter final appearance.
+In 2014, Groth was awarded a wildcard into the main draw at the Brisbane International, where he made his first ATP World Tour quarterfinal appearance.

-On 8 January, Groth was awarded a wild card into the 2014 Australian Open, but lost in round one to 28th seed, Vasek Pospisil in straight sets.
+On 8 January, Groth was awarded a wildcard into the main draw at the Australian Open, albeit lost in the first round to 28th seed, Vasek Pospisil in straight sets.

-In March, Groth qualified for Indian Wells Masters, but lost in round 1 to Mikhail Kukushkin, 4–7 in the third set tie-break.
+In March, Groth qualified for the Indian Wells Masters, although, his journey in the tournament didn't last long as he lost in the first round to Mikhail Kukushkin, [4–7] in the third set tie-break.

 On 17 March, Groth entered and won the Rimouski Challenger in Canada.
 This was his first Challenger tour title.
-Two weeks later, he made the final of the León Challenger, but lost to #1 seed, Rajeev Ram.
-This gave him a new career high ranking of 136.
+Two weeks later, he made the final of the León Challenger, but lost to no.1 seed, Rajeev Ram.
+This success shot him up to a new career high world ranking of 136.

-At the 2014 French Open, Groth made it to the last round of qualifying, but lost to Simone Bolelli 4–6, 2–6.
+At the French Open, Groth made it to the last round of qualifying, but lost to Simone Bolelli 4–6, 2–6.
 This was his best French Open result to date.
-He partnered Andrey Golubev in the Men's doubles, where they made it to the semi-final.
-This increased his doubles ranking to a career high of #41.
-In June, Groth made the final of the 2014 Aegon Nottingham Challenge but lost to compatriot Nick Kyrgios 6–7^{(3–7)}, 6–7^{(7–9)}.
-Groth made his Wimbledon debut after winning his way through qualifying, but lost in round 1 to Alexandr Dolgopolov in three sets.
+He partnered Andrey Golubev in the Men's doubles, where they made it to the semifinal.
+This increased his doubles ranking to a career high of no.41.
+In June, Groth made the final of the Nottingham Challenge but lost to compatriot Nick Kyrgios 6–7^{(3–7)}, 6–7^{(7–9)}.
+Groth made his Wimbledon debut after winning his way through qualifying, but lost in the first round to Alexandr Dolgopolov in straight sets.

-In July.
-Groth entered the Hall of Fame Tennis Championships, where he reached his maiden ATP semi-final, defeating defending champion Nicolas Mahut in the quarter-finals.
-This achievement saw him break into the top 100 rankings for the first time.
+In July, Groth entered the Hall of Fame Open, where he reached his maiden ATP semi-final, defeating defending champion Nicolas Mahut in the quarterfinal.
+This achievement saw him break into the top 100 rankings for the first time in his career.

-In August, Groth won his first Grand Slam match, defeating Albert Ramos Viñolas 6–3, 7–6^{(7–5)}, 6–3 in the 2014 US Open.
+In August, Groth won his first Grand Slam match, defeating Albert Ramos Viñolas 6–3, 7–6^{(7–5)}, 6–3 in the US Open.
 In the second round, he was defeated by Roger Federer in straight sets 4–6, 4–6, 4–6.